 - Using the drug despite evident physical or mental health issues

-- Becoming tolerant upon the drug/needing to take more to achieve a certain feeling
+- Becoming tolerant of the drug/needing to take more to achieve a certain feeling

-- Using while doing something dangerous, like operating machinery or driving
+- Using it while doing something dangerous, like operating machinery or driving

 Suboxone: How It Works, Benefits, and More